Zerodya/dockeraise/README.md

 > Only tested on fresh Debian 11 installations.
 Reviewing the code is recommended.

 ***
-You can either download and run the script manually, or use the following cURL command:
+You can either download and run the script manually, or use the following command:
 ```
 wget -qO- https://raw.githubusercontent.com/Zerodya/dockeraise/main/dockeraise.sh | bash
 ```